zero9178/cld/README.md

 * `cld::LLVMBackend`, has a dependency on `cld::Frontend`.
 This includes the LLVMBackend and allows LLVM IR to be generated from the Frontends AST.
 All headers within cld/LLVMBackend may be used without linker errors
 * `cld::cldMain`, has a dependency on `cld::LLVMBackend`.
 This includes the main program used by the compiler.
-Linking against this target allows the usage of the cld/cldmain.hpp header.
+Linking against this target allows the usage of all headers in cld/cldmain.

 Additionally all of the above targets depend on `cld::Support`, allowing all headers in cld/Support to be used.